 At least not in the traditional way and certainly not without additional accessories strapped to the front of the lens.
 Plus, your smartphone has a tiny imaging sensor inside it.
 The tiniest of all cameras.
 A compact point and shoot, although still tiny, has a bigger sensor and more powerful Auto mode.
 Not to mention the powerful built-in flash.
 Plus, a smartphone can be unwieldy when it comes to shooting images.

 A point and shoot camera is a compact system.
 For the average photographer who might not be an enthusiast and might not be carrying a camera at all times, size is an important consideration when choosing a camera.
 A small camera gives him/her the impetus to carry a camera whenever s/he leaves home.

 A point and shoot camera do give the obvious advantage of a larger sensor.
 With it you get the advantage of optical zoom and optical image stabilization.
-Thus a point and shoot camera come across as a better package than a smartphone, at least regarding shooting better imagery.
+Thus the best point and shoot cameras come across as a better package than a smartphone, at least regarding shooting better imagery.

 Related Post: Best Point and Shoot Cameras under $500 (Top 10 Picks)